 email: information (at) johncarmody (dot) net

 Museums & galleries; foundations; law firms; journalists; restaurants; thoroughbred stables; energy companies; pro rock bands, & many others.

-Interactive web dev & design; A/V post-production; book design; animation; art history; more.
-Adjunct professor at George Washington University and Montgomery College.
+Interactive web dev; graphic design; A/V post-production; book design; animation; art history; many more.
+Adjunct Professor at George Washington University and Montgomery College.

 Upon being expelled in December of senior year I became a high school drop-out; before that, aptitude tests reported I was best suited to be a farmer.